jefferyYu/ESAFN/README.md

 # ESAFN
-Dataset and codes for our TASLP 2020 paper "Entity-Sensitive Attention and Fusion Network for Entity-Level Multimodal Sentiment Classification".
+Dataset and codes for our paper "Entity-Sensitive Attention and Fusion Network for Entity-Level Multimodal Sentiment Classification".

 ## Paper:
 Entity-Sensitive Attention and Fusion Network for Entity-Level Multimodal Sentiment Classification.
 Jianfei Yu, Jing Jiang, and Rui Xia.
-Accepted by TASLP 2020.
+Accepted by IEEE/ACM TASLP 2020.

 Author